BEAMRobotics/ig_handle/README.md

 ## Installation

 For installation, please refer to the [Beam Installation Guide](https://github.com/BEAMRobotics/beam_robotics/wiki/Beam-Robotics-Installation-Guide).
-This guide covers the installation of dependencies (as required by **ig-handle** and supported robots **ig2** and **pierre**) on a clean Ubuntu 20.04 machine.
+This guide covers the installation of dependencies (as required by **ig-handle** and supported robots **ig-husky** and **ig-heron**) on a clean Ubuntu 20.04 machine.
 We recommend setting your catkin workspace to the default directory `~/catkin_ws` as the commands documented in this README follow this convention.

 ## Collect Raw Data